hydroserver2/hydroserver/docs/deployment/backend-deployment.md

 # HydroServer Backend Deployment

 This section will cover how to deploy the HydroServer Django API Services application on AWS.
-First, go to the [HydroServer API Services GitHub repository](https://github.com/hydroserver2/hydroserver-api-services) and download the repository, or create a fork if you want to modify the codebase or use GitHub Actions for automated deployment.
+First, go to the [HydroServer API services GitHub repository](https://github.com/hydroserver2/hydroserver-api-services) and download the repository, or create a fork if you want to modify the codebase or use GitHub Actions for automated deployment.
 You may want to follow the instructions to set up a development environment on your local machine before continuing.